 Optimizing the eviction of code containers from disk

-I’m working on a system to run code on demand (hint), and so I’m always thinking about the current and future architectures of this system, things that may happen in the future and ways I can react to them, possible ways to expand the system, how I can further simplify what I already have, and so on.
+I’m working on a system to run code on demand ( starting thoughts ), and so I’m always thinking about the current and future architectures of this system, things that may happen in the future and ways I can react to them, possible ways to expand the system, how I can further simplify what I already have, and so on.

 Since the system functions similarly to every other Function-as-a-Service system out there, I did some light searches for publications on this eviction mechanism, but couldn’t find anything interesting, even after getting some good pointers from Juncheng.
 Almost every result talked about the optimization of cold-start latencies (in most cases by keeping the code running), which is related to the scenario I had in mind, but still not the exact thing: the system still has to fetch code in certain cases, and optimising this particular step is what I’m interested in.

-Since we can’t remove some items from the cache until they’re finished running, the cache can also become overfilled: it can hold enough pieces of code running at the same time that we can’t add any more, because that would exceed its size.
-In practice, this is probably never going to happen because disk space is plenty, but CPU and RAM aren’t, so the machine will become too busy before its disk becomes too full.
-The system doing the work distribution should also know how “full” any machine is to avoid this issue.
+Given that we can’t remove code from local disk until they’re finished running, it’s possible for the machine’s disk to overfill: it can hold enough pieces of code running at the same time that we can’t add any more, because that would exceed its size.
+This is not something that a machine can solve — the system doing the work distribution should must avoid this issue.

-As implied before, the way that the system distributes work between machines affects how well a machine can reuse the code it already has in its local cache.
-Because of that, it’s important to test the system as a whole when comparing the performance of cache eviction algorithms.
-As I don’t yet have a production-ready system, I assumed a single machine running all invocations.
-I had this itch to scratch, and I couldn’t wait until I had something more proper months down the line.
-Since I was assuming a single machine running all invocations, for each experiment I had to calculate the minimum size required for the cache so I could finish the experiment without overfilling it.
+The way that the system distributes work between machines affects how well code is reused.
+Because of that, it’s interesting to also test the system as a whole when comparing the performance of cache eviction algorithms, but at this point the test will measure a blend of things (the work distribution algorithm and the cache eviction).
+Since I wanted to scratch this itch specifically about cache eviction (and because I don’t really have a good work distribution system yet), I assumed no work distribution and experimented with cache eviction on a single machine (i.e. a single machine running all invocations).
+Because of this, for each experiment I had to calculate the minimum size required for the cache so I could finish the experiment without overfilling the machine’s local disk.
 The minimum size is equal to the largest sum of disk space used by invocations at any time.

 Finding some data for experiments

-Given the lack of literature on this problem, I wondered how I could experiment with the algorithm adaptations I was thinking about.
-The system I’m working on is still not in production, but I wanted production-like traffic to experiment with my ideas.
+The system I’m working on is still not in production (which means no real-world data to experiment with), but I wanted to be as close to production-like traffic as possible.
 After digging through the Internet, I also found zero datasets that had everything I needed to run some experiments.

-The data I needed is simple.
-With an identifier for the code/function to run, a timestamp indicating when it started, a duration (or a timestamp indicating when it finished), and the size of the code, I could write some code that goes over the data and gives me some data about the performance of every adaptation (when I talk about the results from my experiments in a later section, this is essentially what an experiment consists of).
-Most datasets provided the first 3 pieces of data I needed, and maybe some extra information such as CPU and memory usage, which didn’t help me that much.
-The best “open” dataset that I found was the Azure public dataset (you’ll understand the reason for the quotes in the next section).
+I needed a database with an identifier for the code/function to run, a timestamp indicating when it started, duration (or a timestamp indicating when it finished), and the size of the code.
+This would let me simulate all invocations using each cache eviction adaptation I wrote (when I talk about the results from my experiments in a later section, this is essentially what an experiment consists of).
+Most datasets provided the first 3 pieces of data I needed, and maybe some extra information such as CPU and memory usage, which didn’t help me that much regarding code size.
+The best “open” dataset that I found was the Azure public dataset , which is far from open.

 That dataset contains two collections that interested me: a trace of function invocations from 2021, and a larger, summarized collection of function invocations from 2019.